DHTMLX/gantt-docs/data/api/gantt_addtasklayer.md

 });
 ~~~

+- **update** - allows to update an inner html of a custom element, i.e. to hide cells that are not visible and display the visible ones

-- **update** - calls after the [onGanttScroll](api/gantt_onganttscroll_event.md) event is fired.
+The method calls after the [onGanttScroll](api/gantt_onganttscroll_event.md) event is fired.
 It provides a task node (created by the render method initially) and a current viewport.

-The method allows to update an inner html of a custom element, i.e. to hide cells that are not visible and display the visible ones.